Google is building the largest warehouse of knowledge in human history – and it’s doing it with your help.

 If your content isn’t generating organic search traffic and rankings for you, change it.
 It could be possible that you’re not meeting the user’s needs.

 1).
 Human content optimization: Optimizing content for humans – not search engines – should be your #1 priority.
-The reason why I’ve been successful at content marketing and just recorded over 700,000 visitors to QuickSprout.com every month after 8 years is because I’m focused on delivering value to my readers.
+The reason why I’ve been successful at content marketing and just exceeded over 700,000 visitors to QuickSprout.com every month, after 8 years, is because I’m focused (almost obsessed) on delivering value to my readers.

-Instead, I recommend writing content that people can put to work for themselves, which will produce results.
+Instead, I recommend writing content that people can put to work for themselves and produce results.

 At a minimum, your keywords should naturally appear in these sections: